cryptum-official/cryptum-sdk/docs/transfers.md

 * `opts.contractAddress` (string) - required if you are transferring a ERC20 token, otherwise leave undefined.
 * `opts.amount` (string)(__required__) - amount to be transferred.
 * `opts.destination` (string)(__required__) - destination address to be transfer to.
-* `opts.feeCurrency` (string) - required if you are trying to pay the transaction with a custom token like `cUSD`, otherwise leave it undefined to pay with the native token `CELO`.
+* `opts.feeCurrency` (string) - required if you are trying to pay the transaction with a custom token, otherwise leave it undefined to pay with the native token `CELO`.
+You can input `cUSD` to pay with Celo dollar or any other approved token address here.
+* `opts.fee` - optional fee object.
+  * `opts.fee.gas` (number) - gas value.
+  * `opts.fee.gasPrice` (string) - gas price.

 Examples: